History of Mexico: Madero presidency and its opposition, 1911–1913

-Counter-revolution and civil war, 1913–1915
+Counter-revolution and Civil War, 1913–1915

-Madero was ousted and killed in February 1913 during the Ten Tragic Days.
-General Victoriano Huerta, one of Díaz's former generals, and a nephew of Díaz, Félix Díaz, plotted with the US ambassador to Mexico, Henry Lane Wilson, to topple Madero and reassert the policies of Díaz.

-Within a month of the coup, rebellions started spreading in Mexico, most prominently by the governor of the state of Coahuila, Venustiano Carranza along with old revolutionaries demobilized by Madero, such as Pancho Villa.
+Madero was ousted and killed in February 1913 during a coup d'état now known as the Ten Tragic Days.
+General Victoriano Huerta, one of Díaz's former generals and a nephew of Díaz, Félix Díaz, plotted with the US ambassador to Mexico, Henry Lane Wilson, to topple Madero and reassert the policies of Díaz.
+Within a month of the coup, rebellions started spreading in Mexico, most prominently by the governor of the state of Coahuila, Venustiano Carranza, along with old revolutionaries demobilized by Madero, such as Pancho Villa.
 The northern revolutionaries fought under the name of the Constitutionalist Army, with Carranza as the "First Chief" (primer jefe).

-In the south, Emiliano Zapata continued his rebellion in Morelos under the Plan of Ayala, calling for the expropriation of land and redistribution to peasants.
+In the South, Emiliano Zapata continued his rebellion in Morelos under the Plan of Ayala, calling for the expropriation of land and redistribution to peasants.
 Huerta offered peace to Zapata, who rejected it.

 Huerta convinced Pascual Orozco, whom he fought while serving the Madero government, to join Huerta's forces.
-Supporting the Huerta regime were business interests in Mexico, both foreign and domestic; landed elites; the Roman Catholic Church; as well as the German and British governments.
-The Federal Army became an arm of the Huerta regime, swelling to some 200,000 men, many pressed into service and most ill-trained.
+Supporting the Huerta regime were business interests in Mexico, both foreign and domestic; landed elites; the Catholic Church; and the German and British governments.
+The Federal Army became an arm of the Huerta regime, swelling to 200,000 men, many pressed into service and most ill-trained.

-The US did not recognize the Huerta government, but from February to August 1913 it imposed an arms embargo on exports to Mexico, exempting the Huerta government and thereby favoring the regime against emerging revolutionary forces.
+The US did not recognize the Huerta government.
+Still, from February to August 1913, it imposed an arms embargo on exports to Mexico, exempting the Huerta government and favoring the regime against emerging revolutionary forces.
 However, President Woodrow Wilson sent a special envoy to Mexico to assess the situation, and reports on the many rebellions in Mexico convinced Wilson that Huerta was unable to maintain order.
 Arms ceased to flow to Huerta's government, which benefited the revolutionary cause.

 The US Navy made an incursion on the Gulf Coast, occupying Veracruz in April 1914.
 Although Mexico was engaged in a civil war at the time, the US intervention united Mexican forces in their opposition to the US.
 Foreign powers helped broker US withdrawal in the Niagara Falls peace conference.
-The US timed its pullout to throw its support to the Constitutionalist faction under Carranza.
+The US timed its pullout to support the Constitutionalist faction under Carranza.

-Initially, the forces in northern Mexico were united under the Constitutionalist banner, with able revolutionary generals serving the civilian First Chief Carranza.
-Pancho Villa began to split from supporting Carranza as Huerta was on his way out.
-The break was not simply on personalist grounds, but primarily because Carranza was politically too conservative for Villa.
-Carranza was not only a political holdover from the Díaz era, but was also a rich hacienda owner whose interests were threatened by the more radical ideas of Villa, especially on land reform.
-Zapata in the south was also hostile to Carranza due to his stance on land reform.
+Initially, the forces in northern Mexico were united under the Constitutionalist banner, with able revolutionary generals serving the civilian First Chief Carranza in the Plan of Guadalupe.
+Pancho Villa began to split from supporting Carranza as Huerta was on his way out, primarily because Carranza was politically too conservative for Villa.
+Carranza, a rich hacienda owner whose interests were threatened by Villa's more radical ideas, opposed land reform.
+Zapata in the South was also hostile to Carranza due to his stance on land reform.